2i-Git/career-changers-site/content/sections/2-Basics.en.md

     * We declared a variable using “let”, gave it a name of “myName” and gave it a value of “Lewis”.

-    * We only need to use let when first declaring the variable, after that we can refer to it by its name.
+    * We only need to use “let” when first declaring the variable, after that we can refer to it by its name.

-    * We then printed the variable called myName to the console.
+    * We then printed the variable called “myName” to the console.
 The console log shows the value of myName.

     Try changing “Lewis” to your name and running the code again